pzhaojohnson/rnacanvas.app-object/README.md

 app.drawingView.centerPoint = { x: 557, y: 1825 };
 app.drawingView.centerPoint; // { x: 557, y: 1825 }

-// adjusts the scaling of the drawing and scrollbar positions app.drawingView.fitToContent();
+// adjusts the scaling of the drawing and scrollbar positions to fit the content of the drawing app.drawingView.fitToContent();
 ```